j-zimmermann/ImpedanceFitter/doc/fitting.rst

 Execute the fit
 ---------------

-Using :meth:`impedancefitter.main.Fitter.run`, those files can be fitted to an equivalent circuit model.
+Using :meth:`impedancefitter.fitter.Fitter.run`, those files can be fitted to an equivalent circuit model.
-If there are two models involved that shall be fitted sequentially for each file, refer to :meth:`impedancefitter.main.Fitter.sequential_run`.
+If there are two models involved that shall be fitted sequentially for each file, refer to :meth:`impedancefitter.fitter.Fitter.sequential_run`.
 This method allows one to communicate inferered parameters to the second model.
 In [Sabuncu2012]_, an example of such a sequential procedure has been presented.